Chat Commands

 Display available commands or get detailed help on a specific topic.

-Topics: schedule, skill, config, list_schedules, inspect_schedules, cancel, cancel_schedule, edit, edit_schedule
+Topics: schedule, config, model, room_model, room-model, roommodel, thread_mode, thread-mode, threadmode, list_schedules, inspect_schedules, cancel, cancel_schedule, edit, edit_schedule, reload-plugins, reload_plugins, encrypt, e2ee, encryption

 !hi

-Show the welcome message for the current room, listing available agents, their roles and tools, and quick-start instructions.
+Show the welcome message for the current room, listing available agents and teams, their roles and tools, and quick-start instructions.

 !schedule